 Rather than being an abstract universal, Van Til describes God as a “concrete universal.”
 This is a term that Van Til borrowed from Hegel and other idealist philosophers, but Hegel’s concrete universal was an ideal to be achieved in the future (if ever), whereas Van Til uses the term to describe God as He has been for all eternity.
 It means that all individual facts and the concepts that apply to them have their origin in God, in His eternal plan for the universe.
 Van Til also emphasizes that the doctrine of the ontological Trinity – three equally divine persons in the Godhead for all eternity – means that God’s nature cannot be reduced to an abstract unity.
 God’s nature irreducibly has both particular and universal aspects to it.

 The Greek form-matter scheme is not merely a deficient view that needs to be supplemented with Christian views.
 The Greek view must be rejected if Christianity is true.
 The two views are incommensurable.
 Aristotle excludes all particulars and change from the Unmoved Mover, consistent with Plato and other Greek philosophers.
 But particulars and change cannot be excluded from the Christian God.
 God is triune.
 He is a living, active God.
 God’s character and eternal decrees do not change, but there are changes in God described in the Bible.
 He is slow to anger, but given rebellion against Him for long enough, He gets angry and sends judgment against the rebels.
 On the other hand, if God threatens judgment on a rebellious people, God’s anger will subside and the threat removed if they repent (Jeremiah 18:7-10).
-The pure form of Greek philosophy is eternally static.
+These changes in God happen according to God’s eternal, unchanging decree concerning of all things, but they are real changes in God nonetheless.
+The pure form of Greek philosophy is eternally static in every way.
 Van Til rightly concludes that the Unmoved Mover could not be a person but only an impersonal “it.”
 It is an empty concept.
 It could not decide to create the world of diverse change since all diversity and change are excluded from its nature.
 The Unmoved Mover could not be the First Cause of the world.
 The Greek view really has two independent, ultimate causes of the world: non-being and being.
 Matter, arising from non-being, is as ultimate as being in Aristotle’s view.
 This pure being called the Unmoved Mover that does not know the world or create the world and who is separate from the other ultimate cause of the world, non-being or matter, is a finite god, a false god, an idol – not the absolute God of the Bible who is the source of form and matter, unity and change, for the world.

 Aristotle held that the universe is eternal.
 In this passage from Summa Contra Gentiles, Aquinas acknowledges that his Aristotelean method of proving God’s existence does not yield the biblical God because it does not prove a God who creates the world out of nothing: